How Much Does a Mini-Split Cost?

 • Installing a dedicated electrical circuit, $250.

 • Upgrading the electrical panel, $1,200.
-This might be needed if you have an older home.
+This may be necessary if you have an older home.

-Are Mini-Splits Worth the Cost?
+Are Mini-Splits Worth the Price?

 • Additions.